ARCHITECTURAL ALIGNMENT

 9.2 Governance Pipeline Implementation

-The current implementation processes every AI response through six verification stages: Intent Recognition, Boundary Enforcement, Pressure Monitoring, Response Verification, Source Validation, and Value Deliberation.
+The current implementation routes every proposed agent action through six runtime verification stages — Intent Recognition, Boundary Enforcement, Pressure Monitoring, Response Verification, Source Validation, and Value Deliberation — before execution.

 10. The Emerging SLL Ecosystem